dwall80/sciter-issue/readme.md

+# Build

+If you need to recompile you will need to install go - golang for windows https://golang.org/dl/ Set up a GOPATH in env vars to point to a working directory and clone this repo into:
+{GOPATH}/github.com/dwall80/sciter-issue

+The only dependency is the go-sciter sdk so just run:

+`go get github.com/sciter-sdk/go-sciter`

+and drop the sciter.dll next to the binary in the repo

+you should no be able to build with

+`go build`

+# Usage

 You can edit the template.html to switch between frame and div.

 I've set up a simple custom asset handler that reads the files in from disk.